cSh4rk/cSh4rk.github.io/README.md

   - Modern Cyberpunk neon navigation buttons.
   - security.txt file and a mechanism to automatically update the expire date in the file.
   - Some structural modifications for better SEO.
+  - Some changes for better accessibility: aria attributes for SVG images used in website footer and posts, and more.
+  - A Jekyll plugin to remove deprecated ARIA roles from Jekyll footnotes.

 ✔ Multiple bugs in the original theme are fixed.